 Incorporation would have no impact on the operation, control, population, or physical borders of the Edgemont Union Free School District, which by law operates independently of any municipality.
 The school district accounts for approximately 60% of the property tax bill.

-The only component of your total tax bill that could be affected by incorporation is the 16% paid to the Town for services provided to the unincorporated area of Greenburgh.
+The only component of the total tax bill that could be affected by incorporation is the 16% paid to the Town for services provided to the unincorporated area of Greenburgh.
 Upon incorporation, that tax would instead be paid to the Village of Edgemont for local municipal services (i.e., police, public works, sanitation, etc.), regardless of whether those services were provided directly by the Village or through contracts with other municipalities or private parties.

 The rest of the tax bill is paid to the Greenville Fire District (11%), Westchester County (9%), Greenburgh for Town-wide services (1.5%), and to water/sewer/refuse districts (2.5%).